 What to do with orphaned wild animals

 Many young animals are handed in to us as ‘orphans’ but many actually haven’t been abandoned at all!
 If you’re worried about a baby animal that seems to be alone read our advice below.
-If you’re sure the animal has been abandoned, either call us on 01624 851672.

 I’ve found a …